Frederick Ferdinand Schafer Painting Catalog

 Chimney Rock, French Broad Region, West Carson

-Also, landscape photography was a rapidly developing art at the time and several leading landscape photographers of the day made San Francisco a base for photographing many of the same grand vistas that Schafer painted.note 14 Landscape painters sometimes used these photographs as a supplement or even as a complete replacement for field sketches.
+Also, landscape photography was a rapidly developing art at the time and several leading landscape photographers of the day made San Francisco a base for photographing many of the same grand vistas that Schafer painted.11 Landscape painters sometimes used these photographs as a supplement or even as a complete replacement for field sketches, and there is even a newspaper report that Schafer exhibited his own photographs.
 Caution is thus required in deducing Schafer's travel patterns from the painting subjects alone.
-For example, Chimney Rock, French Broad Region, West Carson in North Carolina bears a striking resemblence to a wood engraving by Harry Fenn that appeared in the book Picturesque America.
+For example, Chimney Rock, French Broad Region, West Carson in North Carolina bears a striking resemblence to a wood engraving by Harry Fenn that appeared in the book Bryant, William C., editor, Picturesque America.
 Since there is no other evidence that Schafer ever visited North Carolina, it seems safe to assume that this painting was done from the engraving.
-Similarly, [Mountain of the Holy Cross 2] appears to be a composite of a photograph of the mountain by William Henry Jackson and a widely circulated chromolithograph of a painting by Thomas Moran (which itself may have benefited from the photograph).note 15 Again it seems likely that this painting was done without visiting the actual site.
+Similarly, [Mountain of the Holy Cross 2] appears to be a composite of a photograph of the mountain by William Henry Jackson and a widely circulated chromolithograph of a painting by Thomas Moran (which itself may have benefited from the photograph).12 Again it seems likely that this painting was done without visiting the actual site.

 These sparse facts and reports leave the art historian with more questions than answers.
 Perhaps this brevity of history is a virtue, because it means that analysis of Schafer's work must be performed with reference only to the art itself.
 That analysis is the topic of the next section.